MathurinMay/erp-additional-materials/README.md

 The research questions are:
 1. Can TSFMs, namely Chronos, TimesFM, and Uni2TS, outperform a group of benchmark models in predicting daily excess returns for healthcare stocks?
-2. How does predictive accuracy vary across different historical time windows?
+2. How does predictive accuracy vary across different historical time windows (5, 21, 252, and 512 trading days)?
 3. How consistently do TSFMs produce accurate predictions over time, and to what extent are they prone to overfitting or look-ahead bias?
 4. How effective are model predictions when used to construct portfolios, and how do returns compare across models?